brootaylor/brootaylor-v3/src/_content/landings/projects.md

 ---
 title: "Projects"
 # Populates the `meta description` for a page
-summary: "I specialise in helping individuals, businesses, and non-profit organisations craft user-friendly, responsive, accessible, and resilient websites.
+summary: "I specialise in helping individuals, businesses, and non-profit organisations craft performant, user-friendly, responsive, accessible, and resilient websites.
 Whether you're starting fresh or improving an existing one, I'm here to assist you in establishing a lasting and meaningful online presence."
 # Populates the opening / `lead` text on a page
 lead:
   - Over the past two decades, I've had the privilege of contributing to projects across various industries.